-Doctor tried for manslaughter after botched abortion
+Doctor in badly botched abortion is tried for manslaughter

 During the operation, Rho severed Morales' uterine aorta, ripped her cervix and pierced her uterine wall.
 Profuse post-operative bleeding forced the doctor to perform another procedure, but that did not fix the damage, prosecutors said.

-Rather than call an ambulance, prosecutors said Rho sent Morales home with her sister, despite signs she was in grave condition, because he wanted to get back to seeing other patients.
+Rather than call an ambulance, prosecutors said, Rho sent Morales home with her sister, despite signs she was in grave condition, because he wanted to get back to seeing other patients.

 "It's about greed and arrogance," Leventhal said.
 "Jaime Morales bled to death because this defendant did nothing."

 Morales, 30, fell unconscious in her sister's car.
-Medics responding to a 911 call brought her to the hospital, where she died.
+Medics responding to a 911 call took her to the hospital, where she died.

-Defense attorney Jeffrey Lichtman said that while Morales' death was a tragedy, it was not a crime.
+Defense attorney Jeffrey Lichtman said Morales' death was a tragedy but was not a crime.

-He told the jury Morales was conscious and speaking when she left the clinic and that Rho was not aware of how badly she had been injured.
+He told the jury Morales was conscious and speaking when she left the clinic and Rho was not aware of how badly she had been injured.

-Lichtman told the jury that while they might be swayed by the graphic realities of Morales' abortion, "don't be led by your emotion; this is too important.
-The people who have doubt about this case, I ask you to stand strong."
+Lichtman told the jurors that while they might be swayed by the graphic realities of Morales' abortion, "don't be led by your emotion; this is too important."

+"The people who have doubt about this case, I ask you to stand strong," he said.

 The attorney said Morales never told Rho she suffered from medical conditions that made her prone to more intense bleeding.

-Note: This story has been corrected to show the state allows, not bars, abortions at 24 weeks or more only if the woman's life or health is endangered.